jakejhansen/minesweeper_solver/README.md

 The game takes the following input arguments:
 * `ROWS`: Number of rows in the game (default 10)
 * `COLS`: Number of columns in the game (default 10)
-* `OUT`: Which state representation is returned, can either be "FULL", "CONDENSED" or "IMAGE" (see desp below) (default "FULL")
+* `OUT`: Which state representation is returned, can either be "FULL", "CONDENSED" or "IMAGE" (see description below) (default "FULL")
 * `SIZEOFSQ`: The size of squares in pixels.
 The game is scaled according to your screen resolution but you can adjust this to increase or decrease the size. (default 100)
 * `MINES`: Number of mines on the field (default 13)
 * `interval`: If you want to generate games with varying number of mines, you can use this to sample uniformly around #MINES, i.e if MINES = 5 and interval = 2, your games will contain 3-7 mines chosen uniformly. (defualt 0)
 * `display`: True to display the game, false to just play it. (default False, leave false under training for much faster games)
 * 'rewards': The reward structure as dictionary. (default: rewards = {"win" : 1, "loss" : -1, "progress" : 0.9, "noprogress" : -0.3, "YOLO" : -0.3})

-### State Representationi
+### State Representation
-The game can return 3 different representation of the current board state:
+The game can return 3 different representations of the current board state:
 #### FULL
 Has the dimensions ROWS * COLS * 10 and is a one-hot encoded representation of the state.
 First 8 channels cointains the ont-hot encoded representation of the integers on the board, i.e channel 3 has a 1, if the field = 3, zero otherwise.